On a generalization of affinoid varieties: Dagger analytic spaces

 \begin{defn} Let $X \in \ob(\bAn_k^\dagger)$ we define $\cO_{X_G}$, \emph{the structural sheaf of $X$ for the $G$-topology}, as the sheaf

 for any dagger analytic domain of $X$. \end{defn}

-\begin{rmk} In the complex analytic case it's clear that this definition agree with the classical definition of structural sheaf and in fact extends naturally it (we will see below how to embed the category of classical complex analytic spaces in the category of $\C$-dagger analytic spaces).
-Since any open set of a dagger analytic space $X$ is a dagger analytic domain, we have that the structural sheaf just defined gives the association
+\begin{rmk} In the complex analytic case this definition naturally generalize the classical definition of structural sheaf (we will see in next sections how to embed fully faithfully the category of classical complex analytic spaces in the category of $\C$-dagger analytic spaces).
+Thus, given any complex analytic space $X$, thought as a dagger analytic space, any open subset of $X$ is a dagger analytic domain.
+We have that the structural sheaf just defined gives the association

-for any open set in $X$, \ie is precisely the structural sheaf of complex analytic geometry. \end{rmk}
+for any open set in $X$, \ie it precisely restricts to the classical structural sheaf of complex analytic geometry on open subsets of $X$. \end{rmk}